ravindersingh2112/Project_Democracy_201b209/README.md

 Pakistan is a democracy.

-I am not the one .
+I am actually the one who not the one .